Myles Gaskin Player Prop Bets for NFL Week 17 | Miami vs. Tennessee 1/2/2022

 Matchup vs. Tennessee

-- The Titans allow 86.7 yards per game on the ground, the NFL's second-ranked rush defense.
+- The Titans have the NFL's second-ranked defense against the run, giving up 86.7 yards per game.

-- The Titans have conceded 14 rushing touchdowns, 18th in the NFL.
+- This year the Titans have allowed 14 rushing TDs.
+They are ranked 18th in the league in that category.

 Recent Performances

-- Last week against the Saints, Gaskin racked up 10 yards on three carries.
+- Last week against the Saints, Gaskin picked up 10 yards on three carries.

 Gaskin's Miami Teammates